GPflow/GPflow/README.md

 ### 1b) Install Tensorflow fork from sources.

 You will need [Bazel](http://bazel.io/).
-You will also need to install [Boost](http://www.boost.org/) this can usually be done using the command "apt-get install libboost-all-dev" on Linux or "brew install boost" for Mac OS.
+You will also need to install [Boost](http://www.boost.org/).
+This can usually be done using the command "apt-get install libboost-all-dev" on Linux or "brew install boost" for Mac OS.

 The sequence of commands is: